tbrunz/polyroots/README.md

 Polynomials of degree 1, 2, 3, and 4 have analytic solutions based on their coefficients; those of degree 5+ do not.

-This started out as an exercise in Pharo 9, to implement Ferrari's, Cardano's, Viete's, and the quadratic equation to find roots analytically, and without using the PolyMath library (i.e., no complex number objects).
+This started out as an exercise in Pharo, to implement Ferrari's, Cardano's, Viete's, and the quadratic equation to find roots analytically, and without using the PolyMath library (i.e., no complex number objects).